Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Classical monoids

-\begin{theorem}\thlabel{theorem-surjective} Let $X$ be an infinite set, let $\S_1$ denote the topology on $\Surj(X)$ generated by the pointwise topology and the set $\Sym(X)$, and let $\S_2$ be the topology generated by the pointwise topology together with the collection of sets for all $x\in X$ and cardinals $\kappa \leq |X|$.
-Then the following hold: \begin{enumerate}[\rm (i)]
+\begin{theorem} Let $X$ be an infinite set, let $\S_1$ denote the topology on $\Surj(X)$ generated by the pointwise topology and the set $\Sym(X)$, and let $\S_2$ be the topology generated by the pointwise topology together with the collection of sets for all $x\in X$ and cardinals $\kappa \leq |X|$.
+Then the following hold: \begin{enumerate}[\rm (i)] \item the pointwise topology and $\S_1$ are distinct semigroup topologies on $\Surj(X)$;

-\item the pointwise topology and $\S_1$ are distinct semigroup topologies on $\Surj(X)$, if $X$ is countable, then $\S_2$ is also a semigroup topology and all of these topologies are Polish;
+\item if $X$ is countable, then $\S_1$ and $\S_2$ are Polish semigroup topologies;

 \item if $X$ is countable, then there are infinitely many distinct Polish semigroup topologies on $\Surj(X)$ containing the pointwise topology and contained in $\S_2$;